How to Make Money From Nothing By Writing Online

 So no you shouldn't write if you don't really want to do it.
 Do something that you're passionate about.

-- If you do everything right in the first two years, then doors will open up by your third.
+- If you do everything right in the first two years, then more opportunities will open up by your third or fourth year.

-Obviously this won't apply to everyone but from what I've gathered, a lot of writers have received more opportunities in their third year.
+Obviously this won't apply to everyone, but from what I've gathered, a lot of writers received more opportunities in their third year.
 Some have even been able to make freelance writing a full-time career though that's a very rare feat.

-I survived the worst of it, and I want to make it into that third year.
-I don't want to have wasted all that time and effort for nothing, so I encourage all writers to push through.
+I survived the worst of it, and I want to keep going.
+I don't want to have wasted all that time and effort for nothing, and I encourage all writers to push through.